 Not only this, these ten days are accompanied by cultural songs, dances, and dramas which are highly entertaining.
 There are large and beautiful idols of Goddess Durga that are made and placed in specially made canopies while the people dress up in traditional and go around the canopies enjoying, praying, and feasting.

-Things To Do - Visit Durga Pandals, dance, and make merry in the ten days long celebrations
+Things to do - Visit Durga Pandals, dance, and make merry in the ten days long celebrations

-Where It Is Celebrated - Durga Puja, although celebrated all around the country, is incredibly popular in Kolkata and other metro cities and that's where travelers can experience the best of celebrations
+Where it is Celebrated - Durga Puja, although celebrated all around the country, is incredibly popular in Kolkata and other metro cities and that's where travelers can experience the best of celebrations

 Suggested Read: Jyotirlingas in India: The Ultimate Source of Divine Grace